rolling-sagas/rs-doc/data_structure/README.md

                                         : Player chooses [Dodge]
                                         : Roll against enemy's brawl -> Roll success : player does not receive damage
+    System [During Combat]
-    During Combat [Player's 2nd Turn]
+                                        : Resolve any ROUND STATUS EFFECTS & -1 round for the SE During Combat [Player's 2nd Turn]
                                         : Resolve any STATUS EFFECTS & -1 turn for the SE : Player uses their [GLOCK] and fires [3] shots